greg-raven/Uncommon-Sense/_posts/2016-10-13-the-crossroads-in-our-history.md

 ---
-title: 'The crossroads in our history'
+title: "The crossroads in our history"
 layout: post
 categories:
 - corruption